 Marketers consider if privacy is embedded into newer technologies and tactics, possibly slowing their adoption.
 These regulations also require that marketers communicate their policies clearly with their customers, and many are still figuring out the most effective way to do so and how to respect consumers’ preferences in marketing communications.

 A rigorous understanding and application of data privacy regulations requires that marketers work closely with their organization’s legal and privacy teams.
-A respect for consumer privacy and associate regulations is vital to a successful identity resolution strategy.Overall, marketers are seeing the benefits, and moving ahead with identity resolution.
+A respect for consumer privacy and associate regulations is vital to a successful identity resolution strategy.Overall, marketers are seeing the benefits of customer-centric marketing, and moving ahead with identity resolution.
 The benefit of some marketers having gone ahead is that now you can learn from their success.
 To learn more, read Winerberry’s full report, Know Your Audience: The Evolution of Identity in a Consumer-Centric Marketplace.